 1.1.
 The two passages quoted above serve to highlight the conflicting demands which can be placed on the information held by public sector bodies such as Glasgow Life.
 Freedom of information requires us to be open and transparent with our stakeholders, whereas human rights and data protection considerations mean that not all information can properly be released, and Glasgow Life is instead obliged both legally and morally to hold that information securely and in confidence to ensure that only those with a legitimate need to see that information are able to do so.
 This document sets out a high level policy describing how Glasgow Life will approach the collection, use, disclosure and disposal of information.

 1.2.
 This Policy is primarily concerned with personal data, i.e. information relating to identifiable living individuals, and its main focus is to explain to external stakeholders what Glasgow Life will do with that information.
 Glasgow Life also has a governance framework, which supplements this Policy.
 Glasgow Life’s governance framework is primarily concerned with how Glasgow Life manages information internally.

 1.3.
-In terms of explaining what Glasgow Life does with information, this Policy should be read alongside the Privacy Statement published by Glasgow Life.
+In terms of explaining what Glasgow Life does with information, this Policy should be read alongside the Privacy Statement and Privacy Notices published by Glasgow Life.

 2. Strategic position on information:

 2.1.
 Information is a corporate asset.
 Glasgow Life accordingly adopts the following points of principle in relation to the information which it acquires or creates:

 2.1.1.
 Glasgow Life recognises that it holds information as custodian for the people of Glasgow.